 The original structure cost approximately $25,000 and was built of pressed brick, with buff Bedford stone trimmings and was practically fireproof.
 There were 25 patient rooms, a reception room, and a large hall off the main entrance.
 On the third floor, the operating room was located immediately under the roof where the light was perfect.
 The first patient was admitted on January 20, 1911.

-In spite of several additions, Warner Hospital & Health Services had outgrown its building and the year 1970 heralded the opening of a new wing.
+Despite several additions, Warner Hospital & Health Services had outgrown its building and the year 1970 heralded the opening of a new wing.
 The modern facility we have today was completed in April 1978 and incorporated the wing built in 1970.
 In 1999, a new Medical Office Building was completed which houses the hospital’s Rural Health Center now known as Family Medicine.

 Today, Warner Hospital & Health Services is a fully accredited Critical Access Hospital (CAH).
 The hospital currently has more than 150 employees, making it one of the major employers in DeWitt County.